ScotRail warns of disruption ahead of latest rail strikes

 — ScotRail (@ScotRail) December 9, 2022

-Action is slated for Tuesday, Wednesday, Friday and Saturday across the British network.

-Many of the Network Rail staff that are due to take part in the planned industrial action occupy safety-critical roles meaning the vast majority of ScotRail services will be impacted.
+Many of the Network Rail staff that are due to take part in the planned industrial action occupy safety-critical roles, meaning the vast majority of ScotRail services will be affected.

 Because of the walkouts, a limited number of services on the publicly-owned rail operator will be running, with disruption still felt on Thursday due to issues with signal boxes created by the strikes.